 - An enhanced understanding of applications of the subject area across a wide area;

-- Improved oral and written communication skills;
+- Advanced oral and written communication skills; and

 On completion of this subject students will have: